Cardiopulmonary Resuscitation is widely known as CPR.

 Once your instructor covers the topics above, the fun part begins!
 Your instructor will help you with hands-on training.
 You will be practicing techniques on dummies and role-playing with fellow learners.

-In the role-playing portion, you and your fellow learners will act out different medical emergencies, which will teach you to assess and analyze a situation.
+In the role-playing portion, you and your fellow learners will act out different medical emergencies, teaching you to assess and analyze a situation.
 During this time, it’s pivotal for you to ask as many questions as you can to comprehend your role in the emergency.
 Your instructor will make you practice CPR (Cardiopulmonary Resuscitation) and AED (Automated External Defibrillator) on dummies.

 Your instructor will continuously ask questions to test your learning from the activities.
 Moreover, they will analyze your techniques to gauge your basic understanding and guide you effectively.
 At any point, if you are doing something wrong, your instructor will help you thoroughly.